-Do you require open play spaces, gardening enthusiasts will require gardens, nature lovers would like spacious verandahs, terraces, large balconies, large windows.
+Do you require open play spaces?
+Gardening enthusiasts will require gardens, and nature lovers would like spacious verandahs, terraces, large balconies, large windows.

 One should, therefore, use the terrain to your benefit.
 If you work a lot from home, a big study area with a mini library arrangement may be required.

-Do you require any specific climate controls, like centralised A/c, heating, running hot water in all faucets, fire control equipment, garden/lawn sprinklers, solar energy planning, inverter or generator wiring etc?
+Do you require any specific climate controls, like centralized A/c, heating, running hot water in all faucets, fire control equipment, garden/lawn sprinklers, solar energy planning, inverter or generator wiring, etc.?

-Are you married or planning to get married, with kids, with parents, or expect them, do you plan to rent it out, partly or entirely, or planning to sell shortly.
+Are you married or planning to get married, with kids, with parents, or expect them?
+Do you plan to rent it out, partly or entirely, or planning to sell it shortly?

-So it’s always better to be building your house based on the future needs if this is not considered at this stage then it might lead to house renovation in future to take care of your additional needs which might work out expensive.
+So it’s always better to be building your house based on future needs.
+If this is not considered at this stage, then it might lead to house renovation in the future to take care of your additional needs, which might work out as expensive.

 HOW RELIGIOUS YOU ARE:

-If you have a religious bent of mind, having regular rituals at home, not only would you like to have a pooja room but also some area for Homas and people to sit and watch.
+If you have a religious bent of mind, having regular rituals at home, you would like to have a pooja room and some area for Homas and people to sit and watch.

-Then the design would also have to be modified with a high roof so that the smoke does not discolour the paint at the Homa area.
+The design would also have to be modified with a high roof so that the smoke does not discolor the paint in the Homa area.

 The smoke can seep through every nook and corner of the entire house so that the beneficial effects of the Homa reach every part of the house.